-PHP is seen by many as one of the older programming languages, understandably so, but it is worth noting that there is still enormous developmental influence with PHP.
-Even today it continues to be one of the most widely-used, up-to-date, and developmentally-accessible languages a programmer can code in.
-Just consider the fact that the PHP language is used by two giants of the internet- the ubiquitous Facebook (no link necessary…), and WordPress, one of the largest, if not the largest, blogging website of modern times.
+PHP is seen by many as one of the older programming languages.
+However, it is worth noting that there is still enormous developmental influence with PHP.
+Even today, it is still among the top ten popular languages.
+Just consider the fact that PHP is used by two giants of the internet- the ubiquitous Facebook and WordPress.

-If you want to improve your basic PHP skills, Code Academy and w3schools, offer an introductory course for the novice coder, although if you wish to take your journey more seriously, more professional options are available to up-and-coming coders.
+If you want to improve your basic PHP skills, w3schools, offer an introductory course for the novice coder, although if you wish to take your journey more seriously, more professional options are available to up-and-coming coders.

-PHP is often described as being fast, flexible, and pragmatic, which, as a general purpose scripting language, makes it especially suitable for website design.
+PHP is often described as being fast, flexible, and pragmatic.
+As a general-purpose scripting language, it is suitable for website design.
 However, as is the case with many of the older programming languages, time catches up, and competitive, more suitably designed, languages demand more attention.

-- PHP can create, open, read, write, delete, and close files on the server.
+- Lets you create, open, read, write, delete, and close files on the server.

-- PHP can add, delete, or modify data in your database.
+- Add, delete, or modify data in your database.

-- PHP can restrict the access of users to specified pages on your website.
+- Restrict the access of users to specified pages on your website.

 - PHP can be used on almost every operating system and platform, free of charge.

 PHP can be used in collaboration with HTML, as well as being used alongside templating engines or web frameworks.
-Some languages can be incredibly difficult in how they work together alongside a secondary language, which is why the flexibility of PHP to work with other coding languages, particularly such popular markup languages as HTML, is so valuable.
+Some languages can be incredibly difficult in how they work together alongside a secondary language.
+The flexibility of PHP to work with other coding languages, particularly such popular markup languages as HTML, is so valuable.

-Not unlike the tower of Babel, today’s programmers code in upwards of a thousand different languages, so there is always the chance of code being lost in translation.
+Today’s developers write code in many different languages, so there is always the chance of code being lost in translation.
 Some programming languages simply don’t play well with others, and it inevitably leads to extra effort and stress for the coder.
 PHP code is generally interpreted by the Zend Engine, which can be imagined as a translator between the inputted back-end code, and the front-end interface.
-The fact that PHP and HTML can be used interchangeably within the page allows for the smooth interaction between code, which is an attribute valued highly by many coders who use the two languages symbiotically.
+The fact that PHP and HTML can be used interchangeably within the page allows for the smooth interaction between code.
+This is an attribute valued highly by many coders who use the two languages symbiotically.